What does Germaine mean?

 Germaine is a very popular first name for females (#1005 out of 4276, Top 23%) and also a very popular last name for both adults and children (#18811 out of 150436, Top 13%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Germaine for girls.
 Germaine entered the list in 1900-1909 and reached its top position of #504 in the U.S. then, but is not ranked currently.
 (2014 Birth Statistics)

 Charmaine is the only other popular variation form of Germaine appearing in the Top 1000.
-Adoption of this girl name was at its most widespread during 1930-1939 and is now significantly lower, with the forms Charmaine and Germaine becoming less stylish.
+Adoption of these girl names was at its most widespread during 1930-1939 (usage of 0.3395%) and is now significantly lower, with the forms Charmaine and Germaine becoming less stylish.
 Below is a graphed analysis of the usage of Germaine and corresponding names.
 (2014 Birth Statistics)